pt9999/fixlang_minilib/doc/lib/monad/error.md

 ## module Minilib.Monad.Error

+Definition of `MonadErrorIF` trait which can report errors.

 ### trait MonadError = Monad + MonadErrorIF;

 A trait for the interface of monads which can report errors.